barryclark/jekyll-now/_posts/2020-11-23-installing-wp.md

 [How Tony used to walk uphill both ways](https://wordpress.org/support/article/how-to-install-wordpress/)
   - Note: This installation will be for reference only because Local and Flywheel will hide a lot of code and database details from us.
+  - **Pro-tip**: On the "Information needed" page that asks for an account username, DON'T use `admin`.
+That's honey for hack bots.

 ---